Quick Guide to United States

 If you're after a holiday on the USA East Coast, expect to be able to find a range of direct flights to the main airports including several in New York, Boston, Chicago, Florida and Washington DC.
 The flight time will be between seven and eight hours and it's not unheard of to hop over the "pond" for a long weekend!
 Just don't expect to return to work feeling well-rested!

 By contrast, getting to the West Coast will involve at least 10 to 11 hours before you can properly start your holiday to the USA.
 You will find direct flights to Los Angeles, Las Vegas and Seattle.
 Many other destinations on the West Coast as well as in the centre of the USA, such as Colorado, St. Louis and Dallas are usually reachable with stopovers along the way.
 Make sure you check your itinerary carefully though, as a longer stopover or more changes won't necessarily be cheaper, and you want to spend as much of your precious holiday time in the USA enjoying this fantastic country!
+For both the east and west coast, waiting until the last minute to book your flights can pay off - just make sure you're flexible with your dates!

 When to go on holidays to the USA